-- As they progress in their careers, management consultants are often required to become aligned with a specific industry of their choice and eventually become “experts” in that field.
-They are required to keep abreast of all changes in the industry and how it may affect existing and potential clients.
+As they progress in their careers, management consultants are often required to become aligned with a specific industry of their choice and eventually become “experts” in that field.
+They are required to keep abreast of all changes in the industry and how they may affect existing and potential clients.

 Credentials for Management Consultants